PEtab-dev/PEtab/doc/development.rst

 exclude breaking changes if justified by the benefits.

 Anybody is welcomed to propose changes or additions to PEtab.
 Any proposals shall be made using GitHub issues.
-Benefits, problems and potential alternatives shall be discussed in the respective thread.
+Benefits, problems, and potential alternatives shall be discussed in the respective thread.

 A proposal is considered accepted for inclusion in the next version of PEtab